cedadev/jasmin-workshop/exercises/ex02/README.md

    $ top -u <username>
    ```

-1. Monitor your processes on the `sci` server
+1. Monitor your processes on the `sci` server by opening another tab side-by-side ,and logging into the same sci machine
    - Execute the Linux command `top -u <username>`

    ```bash